minuukang/query-function-builder/README.md

 ## QueryFunction

 QueryFunction is result of `QueryFunctionBuilder`.
 You can create 3 type of QueryFunction; **json, text, void**.
 They required `HttpMethod` and endpoint path.
 Optionally you can set `RequestInitParam` at third parameter.

+About generic, first type is response, second is request. when generic is empty, should set `unknown`.

 ```ts
 import { HttpMethod } from "query-function-builder";